RHULPsychology/Important_Tutorials/Archive_cluster_data/instructions.md

 ```
 Use ```rm -rf``` if you have to force delete it.

-# delete the original folder
+# Delete the original folder

 - Please do not forget to remove your original folder.
 It would not work if you delete it from the GUI, it will just go and sit in the Trash.
 Use ```rm -r``` command for the removal of the directory.
 Be careful, this above process is non-reversible.
 Please double check if you have got the backup file properly.
 One simple way to do this is to check the size of the backup file with the `du` command.